coderasha/Certificate-extractor/README.md

 This creates a continuous learning loop where corrected predictions immediately become new training data.

-Tip: Enable **Show OCR debug** in the sidebar to inspect OCR text context and extraction status.

 ## Run CLI
 `python main.py /path/to/certificate.pdf --pretty`